abhilashgd/MicroServiceNotes/README.md

 		- a single bug in any module can bring down the whole application
 		- it is very difficult to scale a single module.
 One has to scale the whole application
 		- continuous deployment is extremely difficult.
 Large monolithic applications are actually an obstacle to frequent deployments.
 In order to update one component, we have to redeploy the entire application.

+#4 what are micro services ?

+		- while monolith application works as a single component, a micro service architecture breaks it down to independent standalone small applications, each serving one particular requirement.
+Ex: 1 micro service for handling all vaccination centre operations, 1 for handling all the user base

+		- within this micro service architecture, the entire functionality is split in independent deployable module which communicate with each other through APIs ( RestFul web services)